What we do

 Our programmes and projects

-We have a special focus on access to quality education, development of agricultural sector, strengthening of young people's rights, because these areas are the foundation for the development of the well-functioning society.
+We have a special focus on access to quality education, promoting good governance, and inclusive growth and employments as we assume that these areas are the foundation for the development of the well-functioning society.